 The Fire Department welcomes the opportunity to offer this service for events, civic groups, or parties.
 If you would like to schedule an event, please call (330) 533-4316.
 You will be asked to provide a name, contact number, the number of participants and any date preferences.
-Because of the nature of our business we cannot guarantee that the Fire Department will be able to attend the event or stay until the end.
+Because of the nature of our business, we cannot guarantee that the Fire Department will be able to attend the event or stay until the end.

-We can check it at any fire station; someone is usually available between the hours of 8:00AM and 4:00PM (barring any emergencies).
+Blood pressure can be checked at any fire station.
+Barring any emergencies, someone is usually available between the hours of 8:00 AM and 4:00 PM for this service.

 How do I report a fire code violation, and how are complaints of violations handled by the Fire Department?

 Why do firefighters break windows and cut holes in roofs when the fire is inside a building?
-It seems that they are causing more damage than the fire?
+It seems that they are causing more damage than the fire…

-Fire in a building creates a tremendous amount of heat and smoke.
-In many instances, firefighters must remove this heat and smoke before they can get close enough to extinguish the fire.
-The reduced heat and improved visibility allow firefighters to safely and quickly rescue trapped occupants and extinguish the fire.
-Heat and smoke rise, so cutting a hole in the roof and breaking out windows in strategic locations allows the smoke to vent upwards, allowing cool air to enter the structure from below.
-We call this “ventilation”.
-When a hole is made in the roof, dark smoke and dangerous superheated gases escape because heat and smoke rise.
-This makes it much easier for the firefighters in the building to see.
-It also reduces the possibilities of backdraft (an explosion of heated gases) and flashover.
-Another reason is to see how far the fire has progressed.
+Other reasons for releasing the gases include being able to see how far the fire has progressed, and also reducing the possibility of flashover (an explosion due to thermal radiation feedback) or backdraft (an explosion of heated gases when air is introduced to a smoldering fire).
 One of the fastest avenues through which fires spread is the attic.
 Heat and smoke rise into the attic where fire can move quickly.
 Firefighters may go ahead of the fire on a roof, cut holes to access the attic and stop the fire from spreading.
 By venting the window of a room that’s on fire, it actually helps to contain the fire to the room of origin.
-Otherwise heated gases spread throughout the inside of a structure.
-Ventilation really prevents more damage than it appears to cause.
+Otherwise, heated gases spread throughout the inside of a structure.
+Ventilation really prevents more damage than it appears to cause!

 When I see an emergency vehicle approaching with lights and sirens while I am driving, what should I do?

 State law dictates that vehicles yield to emergency vehicles that are operating their emergency lights and siren.
 Emergency vehicle drivers are taught to pass on the left whenever possible when responding in an emergency mode.
 When safe, slow down, pull over to the right, and stop.
 However, there are circumstances where that may not be possible (if your car is already stopped, and you don’t have anywhere to pull over).
 Simply stay put until the emergency vehicle goes around you.
 If you are blocking the route of the emergency vehicle, and you are able to pull ahead and over into a clear area, use your turn signal to indicate your intentions, and proceed at a safe speed.
-Never slam on the brakes and stop in the middle of the road when you see apparatus approaching.
+Never slam on the brakes and stop in the middle of the road when you see emergency vehicles approaching.

-Firefighters work a 24 hour shift and must remain in the station or a fire department vehicle available for emergency response at all times.
+Firefighters work a 24-hour shift and must remain in the station or a fire department vehicle available for emergency response at all times.
 Therefore, all of the firefighter’s meals are eaten in the station.
 Firefighters are permitted to go to the store during the day to purchase items needed for these meals.

-At other times fire department vehicles are at local businesses while on official business such as inspections, performing training or education, or even answering questions or complaints.
+At other times, fire department vehicles are at local businesses while on official business such as inspections, performing training or education, or even answering questions or complaints.
 There are many public services performed by your fire department on a daily basis.

 Finally, firefighters also routinely shop for needed fire department supplies and equipment.

 Take advantage of this opportunity to interact with the firefighters and ask questions.
-Just don’t be offended if they have to rush off.
+Just don’t be offended if they have to rush off!

 Fire Department vehicles are fully equipped with advanced emergency medical supplies.
 All of our firefighters are State of Ohio Certified Emergency Medical Technicians (EMTs) or Paramedics and are trained to handle medical calls.
 The Fire Engines will often respond along with the ambulance on all medical calls.
-The fire department will provide emergency medical care until the ambulance arrives to transport the patient to the hospital
+The fire department will provide emergency medical care until the ambulance arrives to transport the patient to the hospital.

-Firefighters also spend quite a bit of time maintaining equipment, doing routine public safety inspections for businesses, training for all types of emergency responses and filling out the reports and paperwork associated with these activities
+Firefighters also spend quite a bit of time maintaining equipment, doing routine public safety inspections for businesses, training for all types of emergency responses and filling out the reports and paperwork associated with these activities.

 Replace batteries twice a year.
 A good idea is to change the batteries when you change the clocks in the spring and fall.